Widnes and Halewood

 Widnes and Halewood is a constituency of the House of Commons in the UK Parliament.
-Further to the completion of the 2023 Periodic Review of Westminster constituencies, it was first contested at the 2024 general election.
-The Member of Parliament elected in 2024 is Derek Twigg of the Labour Party, who was formerly MP for Halton.
+Further to the completion of the 2023 review of Westminster constituencies, it was first contested at the 2024 general election.
+The Member of Parliament elected in 2024 is Derek Twigg of the Labour Party, who was formerly MP for the predecessor seat of Halton from 1997 to 2024.

 Boundaries

-The constituency crosses the boundary of the ceremonial counties of Cheshire and Merseyside, and comprises the following wards (as they existed on 1 December 2020):
+The constituency crosses the boundary of the ceremonial counties of Cheshire and Merseyside.
+Further to the 2023 boundary review, the composition of the constituency is as follows from the 2024 general election (as they existed on 1 December 2020):